klyp/iostest/README.md

 ### Instructions

 1. Clone this repository to your Github account (don't fork it please)
-2. Create your android app source files, commit it and then push it to Github (please include a generated APK)
+2. Create your iOS app source files, commit it and then push it to Github
 3. Email us a link to your completed code
 4. You're done!